Kitware/CMake/CONTRIBUTING.rst

 #.
 Base all new work on the upstream ``master`` branch.
    Base work on the upstream ``release`` branch only if it fixes a regression or bug in a feature new to that release.
+   If in doubt, prefer ``master``.
+Reviewers may simply ask for a rebase if deemed appropriate in particular cases.
 #.
 Create commits making incremental, distinct, logically complete changes
    with appropriate `commit messages`_.
 #.
 Push a topic branch to a personal repository fork on GitLab.